 - Aggressive driving by truck driver in 5% of crashes

-At Kraft Davies, PLLC, we provide diligent representation for drivers and passengers injured or killed in trucking accidents caused by reckless and aggressive driving.
+At Kraft Davies Olsson PLLC, we provide diligent representation for drivers and passengers injured or killed in trucking accidents caused by reckless and aggressive driving.
 We have extensive experience handling claims from trucking accidents caused by:

 - Truck driver fatigue

 - Speeding and traveling too fast for conditions